 With yarn measure from the top center to the points at the bottom.
 Cut a piece of yarn for each point.
 With glue (I used a glue stick) glue the yarn from the center to a point.
 Repeat three more times.

 Glue the "J" on the back of the umbrella.

 Roses are red, daisies are white, chrysanthemums are sometimes yellow.
 Making flowers are so much fun.
 So let's make one for grandma, mom, and all our loved ones.
 There are lots of different flowers for you to make here.

 Bees and ants work hard all day.
 Butterflies are many colors.
+Caterpillars like to eat all day.
 Ladybugs are red with black spots.
 You won't find yourself bugged with these creations.
-You will find all of your favorite bug crafts here.
+You will find more bug crafts here.

 It's raining, it's pouring, let's go and make something wet and pretty.
 Then let's watch while it dries and as it comes alive!
 Use water to make these crafts.

 The rain has stopped, look a rainbow!
 Let's remember God's promise by capturing all the beautiful colors.
 They are fun to make too!

 Spring seems to be a time of weather change.
 Snow, wind, rain or sun.
 But no matter what the weather there are fun crafts for kids to do.